mjy9088/run-on-change/README.md

 npx run-on-change
 ```

-It will run `cmd /c echo hello world! test.txt` on `test.txt` changes
+It will automatically transplie the jsx file **on file changes**

-Each array's first element is commands array, and rests are file's path
+Each array's first element is commands array, and rests are file's path.